1970/71 were Christie's glory years,

 lauded universally for its beauty and artistry.
 It won several

-awards for best movie, and is a favourite for the 2019 Oscars.
+awards for best movie, including the prestigious BAFTA.

-by Christie, is featured in the movie to put a time stamp
+as performed by Christie, is featured in the movie to put

-on the events of the story, which is set in Mexico in 1970.
+a time stamp on the events of the story, which is set in

-single in Mexico that year.
-The soundtrack contains the
+was the biggest-selling single in Mexico that year.
+The

 is featured in a book (2014) commemorating the 100th anniversary

 of the Performing Right Society, now known as simply PRS

 for Music.
 The organisation scoured the societys records

 to uncover British musics most performed works over